 The committee is responsible for the appointment, compensation and oversight of the external auditor for the Group, namely Ernst & Young Inc (EY) in 2023.
 EY is a global auditing firm and is a level 1 broad-based black economic empowerment (B-BBEE) contributor.

 During the period under review the committee:

-- Considered and satisfied itself with the independence and objectivity of the external auditor and designated registered auditor and ensured that the scope of nonaudit services rendered did not impair their independence. - Approved the non-audit related services performed by the external auditor during the year in accordance with the policy established and approved by the Board.
+• Considered and satisfied itself with the independence and objectivity of the external auditor and designated registered auditor and ensured that the scope of non-audit services rendered did not impair their independence.